Shanghai South railway station: Station

 The soft-seat waiting area requires a soft-class train ticket to access.
 The seating in the area is generally more comfortable, and it is an enclosed area, with security personnel on shift at the entrances.
 The regular waiting area is in the middle of the station, and can house thousands of passengers.
 The VIP waiting area is only accessible with special identification, such as diplomatic documents.

-Shanghai South is serviced by Shanghai Metro Line 1 or Line 3 via the interchange station named after the train station, which is within walking distance of the train station.
+Shanghai South is serviced by Shanghai Metro Line 1, Line 3, and Line 15 via the interchange station named after the train station, which is within walking distance of the train station.
 Transfer corridors in the station building allow indoor transfer between the train station and the metro station.